Download QR code

 QR Code Size dropdown with PNG presets from 512px Small through 4000px Maximum

-Include variants when required
+Include variants when needed

 Download and test the final files